 — Make care more affordable

-— Improve health outcomes
+— Improve health

 To help reduce exposure to blue light, eligible UnitedHealthcare Vision members may have access to discounts of up to 20% on Eyesafe® blue-light-blocking screen protectors for smartphones, tablets and laptop computers.
 They may also be able to save on laptops with embedded blue-light filtering technology.

 **Financial incentives may be less due to limits under applicable laws.